 The extra-long probe on this thermometer makes it much easier to obtain a secure reading on your meat while it’s still in the oven.
 The thermometer also allows for straightforward programming of meat and doneness level recommendations.

-The display has a backlit to make it easier to read, and the handle is very comfortable to hold and easy to manoeuvre without getting too close to the heat source.
+The display features a backlit screen to make it easier to read, and the handle is very comfortable to hold and easy to maneuver without getting too close to the heat source.
 The probe folds down for more compact storage, and it comes with a probe cover that lists a slew of USDA-recommended temperatures at a glance.

 Bluetooth Wireless Remote Meat Thermometers